Recent

 Goings On

-There's always something to engage my little gray cells (tempting me away from what I should actually be doing!).
-I think you'll find interesting some of the latest creative user experience, IA, and educational goings-on that occupy my time.
+There is always something interesting regarding latest creative user experience, IA, and educational goings-on that occupy my time.
 Also, I have put some examples of my work on the Portfolio page, including an example of personas.

 Professional